opendp/opendp/docs/source/user/programming-framework.rst

 Row Transforms
 ^^^^^^^^^^^^^^

-Row transforms are way of applying a user-defined function to each of the elements of a dataset.
+Row transforms are a way of applying a user-defined function to each of the elements of a dataset.
 This concept can be used to construct transformations for operations that aren't provided "out of the box" by OpenDP.
-Unfortunately, supporting row transforms has some privacy limitations around pure functions, and also requires some tricky technical work, so these aren't yet implemented in OpenDP.
+Unfortunately, supporting row transforms has some privacy limitations around pure functions and also requires some tricky technical work, so these aren't yet implemented in OpenDP.

 Applying the Concepts
 ^^^^^^^^^^^^^^^^^^^^^